FACTORY DIRECT SUPPORT

 Adjustable Seat Bar

 If you have an adjustable seat bar, make sure you have #10 bolts or some kind of pin in the ends of the seat bar.
-Otherwise there is a risk of the bar pushing through in an accident.
+Otherwise there is a risk of the bar sliding out the side in an accident.

 Please check your seat belts every couple of races for seat belt fraying.
 We have seen several cars come into the shop where the seat belts started fraying where the lower rear sheet-metal contacts the belt webbing.